Oscarszdz/Oscarszdz/README.md

 - 👀 I’m interested in Data Science and AI
 IT World, Technology.

-- 🌱 I’m currently learning Data Science and AI
-In Henry Bootcamp and constantly self-taught

 - 💞️ I’m looking to collaborate on ...
 AI, ML, DL proyects